Economics classes near me in Edmonton, AB

 Three Identities of Democracy

-Diya taught about 1 month ago
+Diya taught 4 months ago

 The session reviewed key concepts in democracy, including ideal vs. actual democracy, value vs. empirical judgments, trade-offs, and the criteria for a democratic process.
 The Student was encouraged to use diagrams and the IBCD method (Introduction, Body, Conclusion, Diagram) to enhance their answers in the upcoming exam.
 The next session's timing will be confirmed via chat, and the tutor shared summaries for review.